Q : What Is ETC?

 Q: Who Can Audition For ETC?

-A: Anyone who is in the appropriate grade for the group for which he or she is auditioning is welcome to audition.
+A: Anyone who is in the appropriate grade for the group for which they are auditioning is welcome to audition.
 There are no geographic boundaries for participating in the group as long as one is able to attend to rehearsals and events.

 Q: When Are Auditions For ETC?